dCache/dcache-book2/config-hsm.md

      logger.org.dcache.cells.messages=ERROR*
      .....

-Obtain information via the DCACHE Command Line Admin Interface
+Obtain information via the dCache Command Line Admin Interface
 --------------------------------------------------------------

-The DCACHE Command Line Admin Interface gives access to information describing the process of storing and fetching files to and from the TSS, as there are:
+The dCache Command Line Admin Interface gives access to information describing the process of storing and fetching files to and from the TSS, as there are:

 -   The
     *Pool Manager Restore Queue*.
 A list of all requests which have been issued to all pools for a `FETCH FILE` operation from the TSS (rc ls)